Ilnur26/WebScraping/ScrapyProjects/Read.md

 Creating a Scrapy Project

-1. Create Directory {ProjectName}
+1. Create Directory {ProjectName} \n

-2. Push scrapy.cfg file on the same level with such text:
+2. Push scrapy.cfg file on the same level with such text: \n [settings]
-    [settings]
     {ProjectName} = {ProjectName}.settings